 - Participation in presentations, panel discussions, community service and other pertinent events; - Exposure to clinical settings via 1-1 interviews with a nurse practitioner or via shadowing.
 Students are responsible for arranging their shadowing experience in consultation with their Pre-Nursing advisor.
-Contact one of the pre-nursing academic advisors, brandee.s.madden@vanderbilt.edu or cristy.degregory@vanderbilt.edu.
+Contact the prenursing academic advisor, brandee.j.madden@vanderbilt.edu.